jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

   2. **Shafqat, A., Weeger, O., & Xu, B.X.**
 [*A robust finite strain isogeometric solid-beam element.*](https://doi.org/10.1016/j.cma.2013.06.009) *Computer Methods in Applied Mechanics and Engineering*, **426**, 116993 (2024).

 - Although it is possible to deform the beam into a full circle by doubling the bending moment, this was not done.
 The goal was to maintain consistency with the parameters reported in the above papers to allow direct comparison.
-Achieving a full circle is defnitely feasible but may require additional elements and load increments due to mesh distortion.
+Achieving a full circle is defnitely feasible, and can be done manually by changing the load in the function `compute_external_force`; however, it may require additional elements and load increments due to mesh distortion.
 In both papers, it is reported that the elements are sensitive to distorion.

 - All simulations exhibited **quadratic convergence**.